 Social media engagement KPI

 Having an engaged audience means that your followers relate to or identify with your content in some way.
 If you notice that your engagement is next to nothing, that means that your marketing message is unclear to your audience, not engaging, and not relatable.

-Engagement can be measured in many forms such as clicks, likes, comments, shares and mentions.
-In this day and age, metrics like these generally signify popularity, and lots of algorithms agree.
+Engagement can be measured in many ways such as clicks, likes, comments, shares and mentions.
+Today metrics like these generally signify popularity, and lots of algorithms agree.
 For example, Facebook’s algorithm essentially loves what its users love, meaning that if you are getting tons of likes, comments, and shares, Facebook will push your content in front of a larger audience.

-Likes may be a huge self-esteem booster for instagram models— but what do they mean for your agency?
+Likes may be a huge self-esteem booster on Instagram — but what do they mean for your business?
 Your social media audience has a herd-like mentality.
 If they come across a post with tons of likes, they are way more likely to like it themselves because they are subconsciously thinking “Hey lots of other people seem to like this post, I think I’ll like it as well.”